 - 5.1.
 It is recognised that no Treasury Management activity is without risk, and practices are put in place in order to limit risk. - 5.2.
-The maximum amount able to be invested in an AAA counterparty is limited to £15m, and for an AA- counterparty the limit is £10m.
-This shows that the Council are being prudent in how much it is willing to invest in a single institution.
+The maximum amount able to be invested in the DMO is £80m reflecting the security of investing in the UK Government.
+The limit for any other individual AAA counterparty is limited to £15m, and for a AA- counterparty the limit is £10m.
+This shows that the Council is being prudent in how much it is willing to invest in a single institution.
 By spreading the risk in this way, we are limiting the value of potential loss, should the institution fail.
-As well as using credit ratings further data is sought as detailed at Section 3.3 before any investment is made. - 5.3.
-The Council maintains a policy for choosing investment counterparties with adequate security and monitoring it.
+As well as using credit ratings further data is sought as detailed at Section 3.4 before any investment is made. - 5.3.
+The Council maintains a policy covering the criteria for choosing investment counterparties with adequate security and monitoring their security.
 This allows us to restrict deposits to specific organisations.
-The current approved criteria for Counterparties are:-
+The current approved criteria for Counterparties is: